Medicare Secondary Payer (MSP) Contractor Fact Sheet

 Medicare Secondary Payer Auxiliary Records in CMS's Database

-- The BCRC contractor is the sole authority to ensure the accuracy and integrity of the MSP information contained in CMS's database (e.g., Common Working File).
+- The MSP Contractor is the sole authority to ensure the accuracy and integrity of the MSP information contained in CMS's database (e.g., Common Working File).
 Information received as a result of MSP gathering and investigation is stored on the CWF in an MSP auxiliary file.

 - The MSP auxiliary file allows for the entry of several auxiliary records, where necessary

 - MSP data may be updated, as necessary, based on additional information received from external parties (e.g., beneficiaries, providers, attorneys, third party payers).
-Beneficiary, spouse and/or family member changes in employment, reporting of an accident, illness or injury, federal program coverage changes or any other insurance coverage information should be reported directly to the BCRC contractor.
+Beneficiary, spouse and/or family member changes in employment, reporting of an accident, illness or injury, federal program coverage changes or any other insurance coverage information should be reported directly to the MSP Contractor.

 - CMS also relies on providers and suppliers to ask their Medicare patients about the presence of other primary health care coverage and to report this information when filing claims with the Medicare program